 In this lecture we will explore the Sufi understanding of the quintessential virtue of humility (tawāḍu).
 Rooting our inquiry in the Qur'an and Hadith, we will engage with a variety of classical Islamic ethical sayings and texts on humility and its antipodes, namely pride (kibr/takabbur) and self-admiration (ujb).
 This exposure will allow us to come away with a clearer picture of Sufism's unique perspective on human selfhood and the pursuit of its perfection.
-Mohammed Rustom Mohammed Rustom is Professor of Islamic Thought and Global Philosophy at Carleton University and Director of the Carleton Centre for the Study of Islam.
-An internationally recognized scholar whose works have been translated into over ten languages, Professor Rustom's research focuses on Islamic philosophy, Sufism, Quranic exegesis, and cross-cultural philosophy.
-He is the author, translator, and editor of thirteen books, the most recent of which are Inrushes of the Heart: The Sufi Philosophy of 'Ayn al-Qudat (SUNY Press, 2023) and A Sourcebook in Global Philosophy (Equinox, 2025).
-Professor Rustom is also Editor of Equinox Publishing's Global Philosophy series and Editorial Board member of the Library of Arabic Literature (NYU Press).
+Mohammed Rustom Mohammed Rustom is Professor of Islamic Thought at Carleton University and Executive Director of the Tokat Institute for Advanced Islamic Studies.
+An internationally recognized scholar and philosopher whose writings have been translated into over ten languages, Professor Rustom has published more than fifteen books and one hundred articles in the fields of Islamic philosophy, Arabic and Persian Sufi literature, Quranic studies, contemporary Islamic thought, translation theory, and cross-cultural philosophy.
+His more recent works include Islamic Thought and the Art of Translation (Brill, 2022), The Essence of Reality (NYU Press, 2023), Inrushes of the Heart: The Sufi Philosophy of Ayn al-Quḍāt (SUNY Press, 2023), and A Sourcebook in Global Philosophy (Equinox, 2025).
+Professor Rustom is also Editor-in-Chief of Studies in Islamic Thought (Brill), Editor-in-Chief of Islamic Intellectual Traditions (Brill), Co-Editor of Brill's Islamic History and Civilization book series, Editor of Equinox's Global Philosophy series, and General Editor of the Tokat Library of Islamic Classics (Fons Vitae).
 HEALING, SUFI THOUGHT AND HUMANITY SUMMER 2025 PROGRAM The Transformative Potential of Love in the Poetry of Farid al-Din Attar